ibexa/documentation-user/docs/content_management/block_reference.md

 - **Limit** – Set the number of products to be displayed.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.

+## Campaign block

+Displays campaign created and configured in Ibexa Engage.
+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the campaign.
+- **Campaign** – Select campaign to display on the Landing Page.

+## Recently added block

+Highlights recently added products from PIM.
+Quickly informs users about new additions for quicker distribution and popularizing added products.
+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Personalization Scenario** – Select "Recently added items" to display products that were recently added to PIM.
+- **Product Types to be displayed** – Select the type of products to be displayed on the list.
+- **Limit** – Set the number of products to be displayed.

 ## Catalog block